About the Program

 All students have the opportunity to perform and showcase their work during our annual Winter Shorts Festival in December and Expressions Theatre Festival in May/June.
 Further performance opportunities may be presented throughout the year.

-Admission to the Pre-Professional Theatre Program is by audition only.
+Admission to the Advanced Programs are by audition only.
 Participants will be placed according to age, experience, skill, and goals.

 For the aspiring film actor and maker.
 Students work together to expand their awareness of the different aspects of movie making, gaining tools to be in the moment, finding honesty in their work, and honing their artistry.
 Throughout the year, students create short films that are shared with audiences.